bec-archer/SR80-Manuals/user-manual.md

 - **On:** Techs see two separate fields — **Parts ($)** and **Labor ($)**.
 The sheet shows a running total as they type.
 Both get saved individually so you can pull them apart in reports later.

 This setting affects the cost entry sheet for all items in the shop immediately after you toggle it.

+#### Sales Tax

+The **Charge Tax on Parts** toggle enables sales tax collection for the shop.
+When this is on:

+- A **tax rate field** appears below the toggle.
+Type your local sales tax percentage (e.g., `7.5` for 7.5%).
+The rate saves automatically when you dismiss the keyboard.
+- When techs enter cost on an item, a **"Taxable" toggle** appears in the cost entry sheet.
+They turn it on if that item's parts are subject to sales tax.
+- The cost entry sheet shows a live breakdown: **Subtotal → Tax → Total** so the tech can see exactly what the customer will be charged before submitting.
+- In Parts + Labor mode, tax is calculated on the parts amount only (labor is not taxed).
+- In standard mode (single total), tax is calculated on the full cost amount.
+- The tax amount is saved on the item alongside the cost and can be pulled into reports later.

+**Off by default.** If your shop doesn't charge sales tax, leave this off and the taxable toggle won't appear anywhere in the cost entry flow.

 #### Required Fields